RWTH-EBC/AixOCAT/README.md

 You are invited to contribute to the development of AixOCAT.
 You may report any issues by using the [Issues](https://github.com/RWTH-EBC/AixOCAT/issues) button.
 Furthermore, you are welcome to contribute via [Pull Requests](https://github.com/RWTH-EBC/AixOCAT/pulls).
-The workflow for changes is described in our [Wiki](https://github.com/RWTH-EBC/AixOCAT/wiki).
+The workflow for changes is described in our [contribution guidelines](CONTRIBUTING.md).

 ### AixOCAT related publications